 The goods must also:

-- have been in free circulation in the UK when they were exported, unless they were originally declared to inward processing or end-use
+- have been in free circulation in Great Britain or Northern Ireland when they were exported, unless they were originally declared to inward processing or end-use

 - not have been exported to be repaired or processed, if they were but the repair or process was not carried out, relief may still be available

-- be re-imported within 3 years of their export, shorter periods apply to goods which benefited from agricultural measures at export
+- be re-imported within 3 years of their export, shorter periods apply to goods which benefitted from agricultural measures at export

 If only a proportion of the original export is returned, then subject to the conditions above, relief is available.

 On re-importation, any duty suspended at the time of their original importation to inward processing must be repaid.
 Also, any agricultural refunds received on export must be repaid.

 The requirement that the goods must be returned within 3 years can be waived by HMRC in certain circumstances listed in the Normal time limits for returning goods section.

 What you can claim relief on

-You can get relief on goods being imported into the UK following their export from the UK as free circulation goods.
+You can get relief on goods being imported into:

-- goods exported from the UK as free circulation goods and those that benefit from agricultural measures
+- goods exported from Great Britain or Northern Ireland as free circulation goods benefitting from agricultural measures

-- goods exported from the UK following inward processing
+- goods exported from Great Britain or Northern Ireland following inward processing

 - goods imported into Northern Ireland which were previously declared to end-use in Northern Ireland or the EU (if the goods are put to the same authorised use when imported)

 - goods temporarily exported using the Admission Temporaire (Temporary Admission) (ATA) or Carnet de Passages en Douane (CPD) carnet procedures

 - goods declared for an outward processing procedure and exported, that remain:

 - unprocessed on re-import

 - in the same state as they were when originally exported

 - returned personal effects, vehicles, sports equipment or means of transport

 - returned professional and commercial equipment that have been hired, leased or loaned outside the UK

 You can get relief on pallets, containers and packaging suitable for re-use, for example if they are:

-- used to import goods to the UK
+- used to import goods to Great Britain or Northern Ireland